sorrymint/ihcc-csd/public/meetingNotes/2024-2025/June18.md

 3. High Resolution wireframe / Integrative demo
 4. Pick Tech Stack
 5. UML for Database
 6. Project Roadmap, Environment Setup, and Discovery

 #### Personal Project Planning Step 2

 Feature List:

 This step is easy.
 You need to think about all the features you want your app to have.
 Let's use a To-Do list as an example.

 1. User to see tasks
 2. User be able to Perform CRUD on tasks.
 3. Task data to have persistence (Database).
 4. The app to be hosted
 5. Each user have their own todo list.
 6. Stretch goal a "+" plan with extra features (shared lists).

 You don't need to go into deep detail into the technical aspect on how you will build each feature.
 Just know you can always increase the scope of the project later.
 Go into detail of each feature and build a user story for each.

 Example:

 - Task data to have persistence (Database).
     - User logs into the app.
 The user adds a new task to the To-do list.
 User leaves app.
-User logs back into the app and the task is still present.
+User logs back into the app and the task are still present.

 Rough Wireframe:

 On pin and paper sketch out what you think the app should look like.
 Focus on the site routing and site layout.
 Don't focus on color, fonts, or styling.
 Make sure each feature outlined in the step before is represented.
 Do not speed a long time on the rough sketch we will improve on it next time.

 ### Remainder Summer Schedule